The-Sundance-Kid/3D-isnt-Dead/Guide.md

 ![screenshot](Image_1.png)

 * Click on the big Bluray disk icon.

+## Step 2a:
+* For an achivist I would recommend opening a text editor where you can copy the text that will come up at the bottom of the MakeMKV program.

 ## Step 3: